whitefusionhq/ellisflutes_site/src/_products/CDFXiaoC2.md

   Ellis Flutes</a> · <a href=\"https://soundcloud.com/earth-tone-flutes/plum-blossom-performed-by-connor-keene\"
   title=\"Plum Blossom - Performed by Connor Keene\" target=\"_blank\" style=\"color:
   #cccccc; text-decoration: none;\">Plum Blossom - Performed by Connor Keene</a></div>\r\n"
-out_of_stock: true
+out_of_stock: false
-inventory: 0
+inventory: 1
 weight: 450
 ---

-Beautiful Cocobolo Xiao, Key of C.  Due to CITIES regulations, this flute can only ship within the domestic U.S.  This new narrow bore xiao design brings a richer harmonic spectrum and improved intonation.
+Rare and beautiful Curly Douglas Fir, Key of C/F.  This new narrow bore xiao design brings a richer harmonic spectrum and improved intonation.
 Redesigned mouthpiece with ebonite cap.
 To learn more about how the new design came about, check out my blogs: [Revisiting the Xiao.](https://www.ellisflutes.com/blog/revisiting-the-xiao) and [Keene on the Xiao](https://www.ellisflutes.com/blog/keene-on-the-xiao)

 The xiao is not just for Chinese music (though it excels in that context).
 These are fully-realized open-holed flutes with a tremendous range, and are ideal for many forms of music.
 You can play in a wide variety of styles with a remarkable tonal range.
 A true, Desert Island Flute!
 You can learn more about the xiao [HERE](https://www.ellisflutes.com/world-flutes/xiao).